Ptujec/LaunchBar/Audio-Devices/README.md

 Use [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates#launchbar-action-local-action-updates) to keep track of new versions of all my actions and discover new ones at the same time.

 This action also supports [Action Updates](https://renaghan.com/launchbar/action-updates/) by Padraic Renaghan.

+## Miscellaneous

+Padraic Renaghan has [a similar LaunchBar action](https://renaghan.com/launchbar/switch-audio/).
+Shout out also to George Karagkiaouris for his [macos-audio-devices](https://github.com/karaggeorge/macos-audio-devices) repo; this was very helpful.
+If you are using Alfred, have a look at [alfred-audio-switcher](https://github.com/TobiasMende/alfred-audio-switcher) by Tobias Mende.

+---
+Anmerkungen: 0,2353 SHA-256 0f40ec7fe1eb474be001b28cac6c71e8
+@Christian: 1192,3 1234,7 1272,6 1280,3 1284,2 1317
+...